Martin-Jung/Homepage/hugo/content/home/about.md

 # Biography

 PhD researcher at the University of Sussex (UK) investigating how biodiversity is influenced by past land dynamics.
 Widely interested in (Macro-)Ecology, Conservation Biology and Sustainability Science with regards to global change.
 Specialist in remote-sensing analysis and interpreting spatial data.
-Many years of experience in project managament and providing quantitative assessments of environmental issues.
+Many years of experience in project management and providing quantitative solutions to environmental problems.